llvm/torch-mlir/docs/architecture.md

 All the backends are implemented using the MLIR [Dialect Conversion infrastructure](https://mlir.llvm.org/docs/DialectConversion/).
-This involves converting the `torch` dialect types to other types, so we closely follow the principes from the "Type Conversions the Not-So-Hard Way" talk ([slides](https://drive.google.com/file/d/1FVbzCXxZzS9LBLuvpPNLWJD-XDkt54ky/view?usp=sharing), [recording](https://drive.google.com/file/d/1VfVajitgf8ZPnd-HRkJvaJiFLhBsluXN/view?usp=sharing)).
+This involves converting the `torch` dialect types to other types, so we closely follow the principles from the "Type Conversions the Not-So-Hard Way" talk ([slides](https://drive.google.com/file/d/1FVbzCXxZzS9LBLuvpPNLWJD-XDkt54ky/view?usp=sharing), [recording](https://drive.google.com/file/d/1VfVajitgf8ZPnd-HRkJvaJiFLhBsluXN/view?usp=sharing)).
 We follow the standard `{include,lib}/Conversion/TorchTo*` convention used in